LNAK10095U Restoration of European Ecosystems and Freshwaters

-- Continuous assessmentThe portfolio consists of 4-5 assignments (video, oral or written) + active participation in e-learning activities and discussions.
+- Continuous assessmentThe portfolio consists of 4-5 assignments (video, oral and/or written) + active participation in e-learning activities and discussions.
 The total volume of the portfolio is 1-2 videos (10 min each) + 8-10 pages per student.

 - Exam registration requirements